 Phone: (415) 552-2943

-The effects of domestic abuse on children, even if the abuse is directed towards a parent, are profoundly severe.
-Children who experience some form of domestic violence or abuse are more likely to develop short-term and long-term psychological issues, age prematurely and suffer a wide array of developmental complications.
+The effects of domestic violence on children, even if the abuse is directed towards a parent, are profoundly severe.
+Children who experience some form of domestic violence are more likely to develop short-term and long-term psychological issues, age prematurely, and suffer from a wide array of developmental complications.

 By educating and advocating for children who experience domestic violence, the Riley Center’s Children’s Program is committed to ending the cycle of violence in families and communities throughout San Francisco.